 The Ph.D degree is a research degree.
-It is not conferred merely upon fulfillment of technical requirements, but awarded in recognition of the ability to think and work independently, originally, and creatively in a chosen field.
+It is not conferred merely fulfillment upon technical requirements, but awarded in recognition of the ability to think and work independently, originally, and creatively in a chosen field

 V. DEPARTMENT/GRAD SCHOOL REQUIREMENTS AND POLICIES